 Campus + Community Planning and the UNA jointly support the program, and have hired a dedicated Youth Program Coordinator who will design, implement and facilitate the program.
-Andrew Clements
+Taylor Scott

 is the Youth Program Coordinator, and his office is located at the Old Barn Community Centre.
 Stop by and say hello if you are around!

 The new UTown@UBC Youth Leadership program (formerly UTown@UBC LEAP Program) will continue to provide teens with opportunities to develop valuable leadership skills and become actively engaged in their campus community.
 The program will change from year to year to allow participatnts to build on their learnings and grow intellectually.The program is offered free to UTown@UBC residents.